Skip navigation

 Align Yourself with Excellence

-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2026).
 We have also been recognized as a Military Friendly Top 5 School by Military Friendly®, 2024-25, and among the Top 10 Best for Vets Colleges: Online & Nontraditional by Military Times, 2020.
-Experience the Regent difference through the Master of Arts in Government – International Relations program.

 Please complete the Request Information form on this page to learn more about this program.